tatsumonkman47/AICCA_ViT/README.md

 AICCA ViT is in it's early stages, and this repository is mostly for me and Takuya to prototype.
 I've organized this repository similarily to the directory on midway3 that I'm using to train/test new ViT architectures.
 We haven't added unsupervised clustering yet.

-## A quick overview of how this directory is organized
 ---------------------------------------------------
 #### Current Model
 The current model can be found in the "AICCA_prototype.py" script.
 Various other scripts such as "AICCA_prototype_run[x].py" are used for hyperparemeter testing, and can be ignored for now.